CyberGeekPk/IBM-Cybersecurity-Analyst-Notes/course5/module1.md

 ## Computer Networks: Wireless Networks and Standards
 WPANs use IEEE 802.15 for nearby devices, WLANs use IEEE 802.11 for home or office networks, WMANs use IEEE 802.15 for city or campus networks, WWANs supply regional or global networks.
 WANETs are land-sized temporary mobile networks.
 Cellular networks have evolved over time to become faster and more efficient.
 IEEE 802.20 and 802.22 are the standards for WWANs, WANETs, and cellular networks.

+## Protocol Table
+Protocols determine how data flows on a network.
+Ports are the first and last stops on a network.
+Ports send and receive via TCP, UDP, or both.
+HTTP and HTTPS are web page protocols.
+FTP and SFTP are file transfer protocols.
+Telnet, SSH, and RDP are remote access protocols.
+POP3, IMAP4, and SMTP are email protocols.
+And DHCP, DNS, SMB, SNMP, and LDAP are network protocols.